Mathematical universe hypothesis

-In physics and cosmology, the mathematical universe hypothesis (MUH), also known as the ultimate ensemble theory, is a speculative "theory of everything" (TOE) proposed by cosmologist Max Tegmark.
+In physics, cosmology, and metaphysics, the mathematical universe hypothesis (MUH), also known as the ultimate ensemble theory, is a speculative "theory of everything" (TOE) proposed by cosmologist Max Tegmark.
 According to the hypothesis, the universe is a mathematical object in and of itself.
 Tegmark extends this idea to hypothesize that all mathematical objects exist, which he describes as a form of Platonism or modal realism.

 The hypothesis has proven controversial.
 Jürgen Schmidhuber argues that it is not possible to assign an equal weight or probability to all mathematical objects a priori due to there being infinitely many of them.
 Physicists Piet Hut and Mark Alford have suggested that the idea is incompatible with Gödel's first incompleteness theorem.

 Tegmark replies that not only is the universe mathematical, but it is also computable.

 In 2014, Tegmark published a popular science book about the topic, titled Our Mathematical Universe.

 Description

 Tegmark's MUH is the hypothesis that our external physical reality is a mathematical structure.
-That is, the physical universe is not merely described by mathematics, but is mathematics — specifically, a mathematical structure.
+That is, the physical universe is not merely described by mathematics, but is mathematics—specifically, a mathematical structure.
 Mathematical existence equals physical existence, and all structures that exist mathematically exist physically as well.
 Observers, including humans, are "self-aware substructures (SASs)".
 In any mathematical structure complex enough to contain such substructures, they "will subjectively perceive themselves as existing in a physically 'real' world".

 The theory can be considered a form of Pythagoreanism or Platonism in that it proposes the existence of mathematical entities; a form of mathematicism in that it denies that anything exists except mathematical objects; and a formal expression of ontic structural realism.

 Tegmark claims that the hypothesis has no free parameters and is not observationally ruled out.
 Thus, he reasons, it is preferred over other theories-of-everything by Occam's Razor.
 Tegmark also considers augmenting the MUH with a second assumption, the computable universe hypothesis (CUH), which says that the mathematical structure that is our external physical reality is defined by computable functions.

 The MUH is related to Tegmark's categorization of four levels of the multiverse.
 This categorization posits a nested hierarchy of increasing diversity, with worlds corresponding to different sets of initial conditions (level 1), physical constants (level 2), quantum branches (level 3), and altogether different equations or mathematical structures (level 4).